Ayush09S/Tamagotchi/README.md

   - Put a bought or owned LiPo Battery and connect it to the bottom of the pcb, and place it into the allocated space in the casing
   - Use M3 Screws (buy or use owned ones) to screw the casing and PCB together

 5. Program the PCB.
+(Sourced from [Tamagotchi Firmware Tutorial](https://fallout.hackclub.com/docs/guided-projects/tamagotchi-firmware#step-1-install-the-esp32-board-package))
-  - Connect to the Tamagotchi's USB-C connector through a computer and apply the CircuitPython program provided
+  - Connect to the Tamagotchi's USB-C connector through a computer and apply the program provided through the Arduino IDE.
+  - Make sure to downlooad to follow the steps below to get the correct libraries.

+  - Open the Arduino IDE.
+  - Go to File > Preferences (or Arduino IDE > Settings on macOS).
+  - In the "Additional Boards Manager URLs" field, add the following URL: https://espressif.github.io/arduino-esp32/package_esp32_index.json > Note: If you already have URLs here, separate entries with commas.
+  - Click OK to save the preferences.
+  - Wait for the board index to download.

+  - Open the Boards Manager by navigating to Tools > Board > Boards Manager.
+  - In the search bar, type esp32.
+  - Locate the entry for "esp32 by Espressif Systems".
+  - Click the Install button. > Important: Ensure you are using version 3.0.0 or later, which supports the C6.
+  - Wait for the installation to finish.

+  - After installation, go to Tools > Board > esp32.
+  - Select your board model: XIAO ESP32C6.

+  - In Sketch > Include Library > Manage Libraries, install:
+  -   Adafruit SSD1306 (by Adafruit)
+  -   Adafruit GFX Library (by Adafruit), which will be prompted as a dependency.

 6. Done!
 Use the Tamagotchi as much as your heart desires!